The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

  and test DAG structure.
 It also uses the Python `coverage` package to analyse test coverage.

-To ensure that the telescope works as expected and in order to pick up any changes in the code base that would break the telescope it is required to add unit tests that cover the code in the developed telescope.
+To ensure that the workflow works as expected and in order to pick up any changes in the code base that would break the workflow it is required to add unit tests that cover the code in the developed workflow.

-The test files for telescopes are stored in `tests/observatory/dags/telescopes`.
+The test files for workflows are stored in `my-dags/tests/workflows`.
-The `ObservatoryTestCase` class in the `test_utils.py` file contains common test methods and should be used as a parent class for the unit tests.
+The `ObservatoryTestCase` class in the `observatory-platform/observatory/platform/utils/test_utils.py` file contains common test methods and should be used as a parent class for the unit tests.
-Additionally, the `ObservatoryEnvironment` class in the `test_utils.py` can be used to simulate the Airflow environment and the different telescope tasks can be run and tested inside this environment.
+Additionally, the `ObservatoryEnvironment` class in the `test_utils.py` can be used to simulate the Airflow environment and the different workflow tasks can be run and tested inside this environment.

 ### Testing DAG structure
-The telescope's DAG structure can be tested through the `assert_dag_structure` method of `ObservatoryTestCase`.
+The workflow's DAG structure can be tested through the `assert_dag_structure` method of `ObservatoryTestCase`.
 The DAG object is compared against a dictionary, where the key is the source node, and the value is a list of sink nodes.
 This expresses the relationship that the source node task is a dependency of all of the sink node tasks.